 Past due but not impaired balances are less than 90 days outstanding.
-No Non-performing balances (2017: SR Nil) were outstanding for more than 360 days and hence no allowance for doubtful receivables was made by FALCOM as of 31 December 2018.
+No Non-performing balances (2018: SR Nil) were outstanding for more than 360 days and hence no allowance for doubtful receivables was made by FALCOM as of December 31, 2019.

 An assessment was carried out at the balance sheet date to determine whether there is any objective and subjective evidence that a specific financial asset or a group of financial assets may be impaired.
-No provision for impairment against available for sales investment was recognized by the Company as of 31 December 2018 (2017: SAR 11.064 million).
+No provision for impairment against investment at fair value through other comprehensive income (FVOCI) was recognized by the Company as of December 31, 2019 (2018: SR NiI).